interactjs/interactjs.github.io/upgrade-v1.2-1.3.en.html.md

 ---

-`v1.3` fixes several bugs, allows setting more options on a per-action basis, adds configuration optinos to `pointerEvents` and adds several new methods and options.
+`v1.3` fixes several bugs, allows setting more options on a per-action basis, adds configuration options to `pointerEvents` and adds several new methods and options.
 The [changelog][changelog-v1.3.0] lists all the major changes.

 Removed Methods